Rubber-tyred metro: Disadvantages

 Although it is a more complex technology, most rubber-tyred metro systems use quite simple techniques, in contrast to guided buses.
 Heat dissipation is an issue as eventually all traction energy consumed by the train — except the electric energy regenerated back into the substation during electrodynamic braking — will end up in losses (mostly heat).
 In frequently operated tunnels (typical metro operation) the extra heat from rubber tyres is a widespread problem, necessitating ventilation of the tunnels.
 As a result, some rubber-tyred metro systems do not have air-conditioned trains, as air conditioning would heat the tunnels to temperatures where operation is not possible.

 Similar technologies

 Automated driverless systems are not exclusively rubber-tyred; many have since been built using conventional rail technology, such as London's Docklands Light Railway, the Copenhagen metro and Vancouver's SkyTrain, the Hong Kong Disneyland Resort line, which uses converted rolling stocks from non-driverless trains, as well as AirTrain JFK, which links JFK Airport in New York City with local subway and commuter trains.
 Most monorail manufacturers prefer rubber tyres.

+Different operation systems

-List of systems
+List of rubber-tyred metro systems

+This list is for Rubber-tyred metro systems.
+Not to be confused with Rubber-tyred tram systems.